viperML/neohome/src/content/blog/flake-utils/index.md

 pubDate: 2023-05-15T16:44:12Z
 tags: ['nix']
 draft: false
-summary: Learn why flake-utils can fail on you, and some alternative solutions to handling multiple system outputs.
+summary: Writing by hand the abstraction may be less error-prone than using this popular abstaction library.
 slug: no-flake-utils
 ---

-The usage of nix flakes is increasing, and individuals are increasingly relying on a library called "flake-utils" to enhance flakes's usability.
+The usage of nix flakes is increasing, and individuals are increasingly relying on a library called "flake-utils" to enhance flakes' usability.
 However, this can often lead to unintended consequences if one lacks understanding of the underlying processes.
 In this post, I aim to clarify the functionality of "flake-utils," provide a manual approach, and explore alternative options.

 ## Flake output schema